ljmcneill/IBM-Data-Analyst-Capstone/README.md

 # IBM-Data-Analyst-Capstone
-This repository holds peer reviewed assignments for the IBM Data Analyst Capstone course on Coursers.
+This repository holds peer reviewed assignments for the IBM Data Analyst Capstone course on Coursera.